Treats late-stage kidney cancer.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to temsirolimus, or if you are pregnant.
+You should not receive this medicine if you have had an allergic reaction to temsirolimus, or if you are pregnant.
+Do not receive this medicine if you have moderate to severe liver disease.

 How to Use This Medicine